COGNITIVE-BEHAVIORAL THERAPY(CBT)

 • Calming down and regulating emotions

-Mental and Behavioral Issues That Can Be Treated Using CBT
+Mental and Behavioral Conditions That Can Be Treated Using CBT

-CBT can help treat or improve a wide range of mental health and behavioral issues, including:
+CBT can help treat or improve a wide range of mental health and behavioral concerns, including:

-At the Massachusetts Center for Adolescent Wellness (MCAW), we specialize in offering Cognitive-Behavioral Therapy services in Boston specifically for adolescents.
-Our highly experienced healthcare professionals are passionate about providing the best treatment to teens and adolescents.
+At Massachusetts Center for Adolescent Wellness, we specialize in offering cognitive-behavioral therapy services in Massachusetts specifically for adolescents.
+Our highly experienced mental health professionals are passionate about providing the best treatment for adolescents.

-We work with adolescents who may be struggling with mental health, behavioral, and emotional issues.
+We work with adolescents who may be struggling with behavioral and emotional concerns.
 Together, we can give them the tools that will empower them to improve their life.
-Our primary aim is to support teens as they start living the life they have always imagined.
-Continue learning more about our therapies
+Our primary aim is to support teens through our therapies as they start living the life they have always imagined.

-Please contact us today to learn more about our CBT services.
-One of our team members would be happy to provide more information about all of our mental health services in detail.
+Contact us today at 855.940.6229 to learn more about our CBT services.
+One of our team members would be happy to provide more detailed information about all our mental health services.